 Endpoint groups

-Register, deregister, enable, and disable upstream MCP servers.
-Admin-only write operations; users can list.
+Servers: register, deregister, enable, and disable upstream MCP servers

-Create and manage named subsets of tools to expose targeted MCP surfaces to specific clients.
+Tool groups: create and manage curated subsets of tools for narrower MCP surfaces

 System endpoints